snocks/CSS/README.md

 ![alt text](https://scontent-fra3-1.xx.fbcdn.net/v/t34.0-12/16395692_1802175436713921_102095747_n.jpg?oh=08320bb3c0a0d627a68024d5f09a8c86&oe=5891B7A1)

 * **Loops**
-Loops are useful when iterating through an array or creating a series of styles as in grid widths.
+Loop are useful when iterating through an array or creating a series of styles as in grid widths.
 ![alt text](https://scontent-fra3-1.xx.fbcdn.net/v/t34.0-12/16443342_1802175813380550_252952704_n.jpg?oh=fb4bd57eaf7159b258b772784890c751&oe=5891B557)
 3. It will save your time.
 You will be impressed at how much time you will save when you aren’t forced to write the same code over and over again.
 We can all use a little more free time.